 either vector or raster or a combination of the two.

 Disclaimer: Graphic software has come a long way over the years, resulting in a lot of line-blurring between programs.
 Raster-based images can be embedded into Adobe Illustrator and vectors can be placed and even created in Photoshop.
 So keep this in mind, consult a graphic designer when in doubt.
 Make sure the designer provides vector logo files when having your logo updated and ask your printer to double-check the resolution of images when having material professionally printed.
 I have witnessed a lot of Graphic Designers that have no clue as to how their masterpiece will look like when printed out.
-If you are wanting to have your beautiful Graphic Design placed on your Shop Window or your Work Vehicle, make sure it in in Vector Format.
+If you are wanting to have your beautiful Graphic Design placed on your Shop Window or your Work Vehicle, make sure it’s in a Vector Format.